miguelvc6/mvazquez.github.io/blog/posts/2024-11-29-reasoning-and-action-agents/content.md

 class AnswersSummary(BaseModel):
     summary: str
 ```

+These pydantic models are used to validate the agent's outputs at different stages:

+-   **`DecomposedQuestion`**: Validates the output of the `decomposition` assistant, ensuring we receive a list of sub-questions.

+-   **`AgentAction`**: Validates the action the agent decides to take, ensuring it includes a `request` and an optional `argument`.

+-   **`AnswersSummary`**: Validates the summary generated after answering decomposed sub-questions.

+By enforcing strict output formats, we reduce the risk of errors and make our agent's behavior more predictable.

 The `AnswersSummary` model will be used when, after decomposing the question into subquestions, and they have been answered, we want to summarize the answers into a single final answer before continuing with the main task.
 This will be easily understood later on when we implement the `decomposition` tool.